 I know, I know.
 I know exactly how you feel.
 You feel like this whenever you hear something you don’t like.
 So, what are the things you don’t want to hear during family gatherings and parties of that ilk?
 I’m pretty sure, you’ve heard them all before!

-Cheer up, though, this post also offers an arsenal of witty, but still polite (oh, all right, not so polite) comebacks (to fire at your risk) designed not to offend Great Aunt Myrtle, or nosy cousin Janet!
+Cheer up, though, this post also offers an arsenal of witty, but still polite (oh, all right, not so polite) comebacks (to fire at your risk) to your uh, less diplomatic relatives.

 1.”Oh look, how fat you’ve grown.”